Council Hall

 When three Bizra come to the palace to visit the king, people take little notice.

-Energy masters will fill the skies, and battle with each other.
+Energy masters will fill the skies to battle with each other.

 It seems hard to believe this vision, in the midst of peace.